aldefouw/redcap_cypress/README.md

 ---
 ## Database Structure & Seeds

+Database configuration happens in two phases:
+1. Configuration of REDCap Structure
+2. Population of REDCap Seed Data

+### Configuration of REDCap Structure
+Before the entire test suite runs (at the `before()` block), `/test_db/structure.sql` is run via the `db.sh` shell script to establish the initial database structure behind REDCap.

+### Population of REDCap Seed Data
 To create non-deterministic tests, we want to reset the database state before each individual test is run.

-To accomplish this, a file located at `/test_db/seeds.sql` is run via the `db.sh` shell script within the `beforeEach()` block.
-The `beforeEach()` block is run exactly when you'd expect it to be: before each individual test spec.
+Before each individual test spec is run, a file located at `/test_db/seeds.sql` is run via the `db.sh` shell script within the `beforeEach()` block.
+The seeds populate some important data to establish an initial configuration for REDCap.
+The seeds file I'm bundling in this template repository includes a both an admin user and a standard user.

-Additionally, before the entire test suite (at the `before()` block), `/test_db/structure.sql` is run to establish the initial database structure behind REDCap.

 ### Adding A Custom Seed